ongres/stackgres/doc/content/en/04-administration-guide/10-replication/01-replication-modes/06-replication-group/_index.md

 ## Updating the `repligation.group.role` to `ha`

-The next example starts to make changes to the cluster and shows in action the SG design
+The next example include some changes to the cluster in order to show labels applied to a group with ha role:

 ```yaml
 cat << EOF | kubectl apply -f -